learnitmyway/learnitmyway/content/post/2017/07/02/learn-java-with-these-resources.md

 that have helped me in my career as a self-taught software developer._

-Back in 2015, Java was at the top of the <a href="https://www.tiobe.com/tiobe-index/" target="_blank" rel="noopener noreferrer">TIOBE Index</a>, which is a list of the most popular programming languages.
+Back in 2015, Java was at the top of the <a href="https://www.tiobe.com/tiobe-index/" target="_blank" rel="noopener">TIOBE Index</a>, which is a list of the most popular programming languages.
 It is the reason why I started learning Java.
 After <a href="http://learnitmyway.com/2016/09/17/how-i-changed-careers/" target="_blank"
 rel="noopener">getting my first permanent position as a software engineer</a> on a Java project,